giantswarm/giantswarm-aws-account-prerequisites/README.md

 Get the AWSOperator role ARN from the output - this must be provided to Giant Swarm.

+Note: the control plane account _must_ be prepared first, otherwise the tenant cluster module will fail because the control plane AWSOperator user ARN will not exist yet.

 ## Configure organizations

 `gsctl update organization set-credentials --aws-operator-role $(terraform output aws-operator-role) --aws-admin-role $(terraform output giantswarm-admin-role)`